Why We Drink Peruvian Coffee

 Fair Trade USA

-While high-quality Arabica coffee from Peru may be blended into other Latin American blends or Organic Coffee blends, Peru Organic Coffee shines beautifully as a single-origin coffee.
+While high-quality Arabica coffee from Peru may be blended into other Latin American blends or Coffee blends, Peru Coffee shines beautifully as a single-origin coffee.
 Served as a drip coffee, pour-over coffee or French Press coffee, it has a medium body that tickles the tongue with a tangy fruit finish.